AndeePark/The-Randomness-of-Destiny/README.md

  - Functions Used

-   * **In Me file**
+   * **In Player files**

      This file is designed to store the basic information from the player, including **Namegiving**, **Eventselction**, **Save**, and **Load**.

-    1. Function **Namegiving** is to indentify different records, which is the name of the character in the game.
+    1. Function **giveName** is to indentify different records, which is the name of the character in the game.

-    2. Function **Eventselction** is the main part--the process of the game, which is to process the choice entered by the player.
+    2. Function **selectTrack** is the main part--the process of the game, which is to process the choice entered by the player.

-    3. Function **PrintEvent** is to print the current event and branches.
+    3. Function **printTrack** is to print the current event and branches.

-    4. Function **Save** is to write the new GameStatus in Me file.
+    4. Function **save** is to write the new GameStatus in Me file.

-    5. Function **Load** is to read the record in Me file.
+    5. Function **load** is to read the record in Me file.

-   * **In Events files**
+   * **In Lifetrack files**

      These files are designed to store the events and behavior selctions in this games.
 The functions included are similar.

-    1. **InitEvent** includes the story flow of this game.
-After **Eventselction** in Me file executed, **Event** will process following the story flow.
+    1. **makeTrack** includes the story flow of this game.
+After **selectTrack** in Me file executed, **Lifetrack** will process following the story flow.

-    2. **Event** also details including the descriptions of options given to the player and pre-determined probabilities for checking whether the player is infected.
+    2. **Lifetrack** also details including the descriptions of options given to the player and pre-determined probabilities for checking whether the player is infected.

  - Code Requirement Satisfied